 QA Check (two checkmarks) – A Quality Analyst verifies that the post was labelled correctly.

-Validation (three checkmarks) – The client confirms the post before it is sent for enforcement.
+Validation (three checkmarks) – The client reviews the post before any action is taken.

 However, if an external user (such as a client) has the Validator role, they automatically skip the QA and validation steps.
 This is because clients do not require these additional review layers before sending posts to enforcement.